gabimin/py4e/README.md

 # py4e

-Exercises and code from PY4E book by Dr. Charles Severance.
+Exercises and code from PY4E book.

+Course by Dr. Charles Severance.